-INS/SPA/WST 399 Internship
+HIS/INS/POL/SPA/WST 399 Internship

-Students gain 80-100 hours of hands-on work experience in Mexican organization and participate in an ongoing seminar which explores cultural issues, organizational analysis, and personal and professional development.
+Students gain 80-100 hours of hands-on work experience in a Mexican organization and participate in an ongoing seminar which explores cultural issues, organizational analysis, and personal and professional development.
 Students seeking Spanish credit must receive approval from the department chair prior to enrollment.
 (Prerequistes: SPA 212 or equivalent, internship application, and Spanish reference forms)

-INS/REL/SPA/WST 499 Independent Study
+HIS/INS/POL/REL/SPA/WST 499 Independent Study